-Creamery to close with 97 jobs lost
+97 job losses at creamery 'devastating'

-A total of 97 jobs are set to go at a creamery in Denbighshire after its parent company announced the plant would be closing.
+The loss of 97 jobs at a creamery in Denbighshire is a "devastating blow", an MP for the area has said.

-Danish dairy group Arla is cutting 154 posts across the UK, with a further 195 from corporate roles across Europe.
+Danish-based dairy group Arla said cheese production at Llandyrnog Creamery would end as it cuts 154 posts around the UK and 195 across Europe.

-The Llandyrnog Creamery makes cheese including cheddar and has been on the site for nearly a century.

 Arla said the cuts came following a wide review of its cheese business.

-Production will move to other UK sites.
+Vale of Clwyd MP Chris Ruane said he would do "everything possible" to ensure a future for the plant, which has been on site for nearly a century.

+Denbighshire council said it was "disappointed" and would be asking to meet representatives from the company as soon as possible.

-A company spokeswoman said the factory would close by the end of the year, with a phased redundancy programme.
+An Arla spokeswoman said the factory would close by the end of the year, with a phased redundancy programme and production would move to other UK sites.

 Workers were told the news on Tuesday morning and consultations with union representatives were expected to being immediately.